-Gone are the days when the single dimensional and static graphs and charts were used to demonstrate the statistics.
-Businesses need more visually appealing, interactive and agile tools that fit into the real-time requirements.
+Gone are the days when single dimensional and static graphs and charts were used to demonstrate statistics.
+Businesses need more visually appealing, interactive, and agile tools that fit into the real-time requirements.

 Two of such cutting-edge BI visualization tools are Tableau and QlikView, competing in this domain and providing a diverse spectrum of features.
 In this blog, we will be doing a comparative study between the two.
 If you wish to master QlikView or Tableau then Intellipaat has curated courses on both QlikView training and Tableau training.

 Though a lot of similarities exist between Tableau and QlikView, these two tools are considerably different in many ways.
-Let’s see how –
+Let’s see how through the below table:

 |Basis of Difference||Tableau||QlikView|